 She added that victims of sexual assault like Hynde often "have a need to tell themselves, 'It won't happen again because I won't do the things that made it happen in the first place.' " and that this reaction is "simple psychological behaviour but, of course, it's missing out the perpetrator.
 A woman's behaviour does not create an entitlement to assault."

-Remee Patel is a senior editor for BuzzFeed UK and is based in London.
+Remee Patel is UK head of buzz for BuzzFeed and is based in London.

 Contact Remee Patel at email@example.com.